 The first crucial step is to establish (top-level) what it is the business delivers to its customers, why that product or service is needed, who needs it and why.
 It is also important to understand who else satisfies the same need (competition) and how they go to market.

 Only with the above step in place is it possible to establish the best way to reach the target customer base.
-What are the best marketing techniques to deliver information to the point prospects may find it and engage with it?
+What are the most appropriate marketing tactics to deliver information to the point prospects may find it and engage with it?
+How can those techniques be integrated into campaigns.

-Once a prospect is engaged what are the best techniques to convert interest to enquiries and ultimately orders?
+Once a prospect is engaged what are the best marketing tools to convert interest to enquiries and ultimately orders?

 While the old outbound techniques such as telemarketing, direct mail and advertising all still have a place there is increased prospect resistance to these techniques.
 As a result, there is an ongoing shift to inbound marketing.

-An integrated marketing campaign that combines the best inbound and outbound marketing techniques is far more effective than an ad hoc approach.
+Integrated marketing campaigns that combines inbound and outbound marketing techniques is far more effective than an ad hoc approach.
 However, it does take time and considerable effort.
 It is important to focus on what will work for your specific business and market.